-Growing up in Hawaii, Monika was an active performer and competitor.
-From the age of nine, she was under the tutelage of the late Peter Coraggio at the University of Hawaii at Manoa.
-Her activities included winning the advanced division of the Mozart Competition two years in a row, a live appearance on the Hawaii Public Radio, and a performance of Mozart’s K.488 with the Honolulu Symphony at age sixteen.
-Monika attended various festivals, including the Kodály Institute of Music in Hungary, where she was the youngest participant at age fourteen, and was awarded 1st runner up for an international concerto competition a year later at the New Orleans Piano Institute.
+Growing up in Hawai’i, Monika was an active performer and competitor.
+From the age of nine, she was under the tutelage of Professor Peter Coraggio of the University of Hawai’i at Manoa Music Department.
+She won the advanced division of the Mozart Competition two years in a row, was featured live on Hawai’i Public Radio, and performed Mozart’s K.488 with the Honolulu Symphony at age sixteen.
+Monika attended various music festivals, including the Kodály Institute of Music in Hungary, where she was the youngest participant at age fourteen, and was awarded 1st runner up for an international concerto competition the following year at the New Orleans Piano Institute.

-Monika is devoted to teaching piano to students of all ages and maintains an active piano studio in Honolulu, Hawaii.
-She taught in NYC to people of all backgrounds, including college music majors.
-Monika spent several years receiving intensive physical training with Taubman specialist, Robert Durso.
-This allowed her to understand proper alignment and usage of the body to cure and avoid common repetitive stress injuries.
-Monika attended the Oberlin Conservatory of Music under scholarship, and the Aaron Copland School of Music at Queens College, where she studied with Robert Shannon, Robert Durso, and Ursula Oppens.
+Monika is devoted to teaching piano to students of all ages and maintains an active piano studio.
+She spent several years receiving technical training with Taubman Method specialist, Robert Durso, and attended the Golandsky Institute Summer Symposium at Princeton University for a couple of years.
+This allowed Monika to understand proper alignment and usage of the body in order to cure and avoid repetitive stress injuries.
+Monika attended the Oberlin Conservatory of Music and the Aaron Copland School of Music at Queens College, where she studied with Robert Shannon, Robert Durso, Michael Lipsey, and Ursula Oppens.